All Products

 AUTO

-• AUTO: Automatically selects an optimal mode based on the instance version.
+• AUTO (default): Automatically selects the optimal mode based on the instance version.

 • HOLOHUB: Uses HoloHub mode to consume binary logs.